lunadevph/lunadevph/README.md

 ## All About Me!

 - 🔭 I’m currently working on Android ROMS
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning more about Android ROMS
 - 👯 I’m looking to collaborate on creating Android ROMS
 - 🤔 I’m looking for help with coding
 - 💬 Ask me about: Tech